gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/smart-commits-gij-cloud.md

     </div>
 </div>

-### General settings effect on Smart Commits commands
+### General Settings Effect on Smart Commits Commands

-Please take note that the following settings will affect availability of specific smart commit commands as outlined below:
+Note that the following settings affect availability of specific smart commit commands as outlined below:

 | When this General setting is enabled | \#time | \#label |
 |:---|:---|:---|